MD Program

 Core Curriculum and Competencies

 The central curriculum and the two parallel tracks share numerous curricular elements, the result of deliberate educational program design that ensures comparability.
-At the core, they share the same vision, core curriculum, four-phase curriculum framework and the same graduation and education program competencies.
+At the core, they share the same vision, core curriculum, three-phase curriculum framework, graduation and education program competencies.

 MD Program Vision